Skip to content

 global_config.host = "https://<your-host-name>"

-global_config.token = "" # Copy token value after "Bearer" from the `argo auth token` command
+global_config.token = "" # Copy token value after "Bearer" from the CLI command `argo auth token`

 global_config.image = "<your-image-repository>/python:3.9" # Set the image if you cannot access "python:3.9" via Docker Hub